atperry7/pup_gearswap/README.md

 [Jump To Table of Contents](#puppet-gearswap-for-windower)

 # Features

+## Window Position
+To adjust the window position you change the values in job_setup

+    Adjust the X (horizontal) and Y (vertical) position here to adjust the window

+    Default:
+    setupTextWindow(0, 0)

+    Example:
+    setupTextWindow(1400, 600)

 ## Offense Mode
 These are for when you are fighting with or without Pet